Louis Allen: Early life

-Murder of Herbert Lee
+Herbert Lee's murder and trial

-Mississippi's state constitution, enacted in 1890, politically disfranchised African-Americans, using provisions such as poll taxes, literacy tests, and grandfather clauses to raise barriers to voter registration and exclude blacks from voting.
-In the early 1960s, a local chapter of the National Association for the Advancement of Colored People (NAACP) was founded by E.W.
-Steptoe for the purpose of registering black voters.
+Mississippi's state constitution, enacted in 1890, politically disfranchised African-Americans, using provisions such as poll taxes, literacy tests and grandfather clauses to raise barriers to voter registration and exclude blacks from voting.
+In the early 1960s, a local chapter of the National Association for the Advancement of Colored People (NAACP) was founded by E. W. Steptoe for the purpose of registering black voters.
 He was soon joined by Bob Moses of the Student Nonviolent Coordinating Committee (SNCC).

-In August 1961, Moses filed charges against Billy Jack Caston, cousin to Sheriff Daniel Jones and son-in-law of pro-segregation state legislator E.H.
-Hurst, for an assault against him and other civil rights activists by a white mob.
-It was the first time that an African-American had legally challenged white violence in Amite County.
-The all-white jury acquitted Caston, and Moses was escorted to the county line, ostensibly for his own safety.
-Moses left the county in January 1962.
-Steptoe consulted with Justice Department agents in Jackson about intimidation tactics used by Hurst and other prominent whites in the town of Liberty.

-On September 25, 1961, Hurst shot and killed an NAACP member named Herbert Lee at the Westbrook Cotton Gin.
-Allen and eleven other men witnessed the murder.
-When a coroner's inquest was conducted hours later, in a courtroom filled with armed white men, Allen and the other witnesses were pressured into giving false testimony.
-They supported Hurst's claim of shooting Lee in self-defense, leading Hurst to be cleared of any wrongdoing.
+On September 25, 1961, a pro-segregation state legislator, E.H.
+Hurst, shot and killed an NAACP member and SNCC supporter named Herbert Lee at the Westbrook Cotton Gin.
+Louis Allen and eleven other men witnessed the murder.
+Hurst's side of the story made the claim that Lee attacked him with a tire iron, causing him to shoot to protect himself.
+When a coroner's inquest was conducted hours later, in a courtroom filled with white men, Allen and the other witnesses were pressured by the circumstances and by the local authorities into giving false testimony.
+They supported Hurst's claim of shooting Lee in self-defense, and this incorrect retelling of Lee's murder alongside a piece of iron being "discovered" underneath Lee's body by the same local authorities that coerced the witnesses' testimony led to Hurst being cleared of any wrongdoing.
 However, Allen later told fellow activists the truth behind Lee's killing.
+He saw that Hurst approached Lee, who had driven up in his truck, and after a limited amount of discussion, Hurst aimed and shot his pistol at an unarmed Lee.
 He also discussed the incident with Julian Bond, who encouraged him to tell his story to the FBI.
 Bond was aware that, in the racially charged atmosphere of Amite County, Allen was at high personal risk if it became known that he had talked to the Bureau.
-Interviewed in 2011, Bond said:

-"He lied [at Hurst's inquest] because he was in fear of his life...If he had implicated a powerful white man in a murder of a black man, he was risking his life...I tried to encourage him to tell the truth, but you know, it was like saying, 'Why don't you volunteer to be killed?'"

-Learning that a federal jury was to consider charges against Hurst, Allen talked to the FBI and the United States Commission on Civil Rights in Jackson, asking for protection if he testified.
+Interviewed in 2011, Bond said:"He lied [at Hurst's inquest] because he was in fear of his life...If he had implicated a powerful white man in a murder of a black man, he was risking his life...I tried to encourage him to tell the truth, but you know, it was like saying, 'Why don't you volunteer to be killed?'"Learning that a federal jury was to consider charges against Hurst, Allen talked to the FBI and the United States Commission on Civil Rights in Jackson, asking for protection if he testified.
 An FBI memo reported that Allen "expressed fear that he might be killed", but the Justice Department said it could not give him protection.
 Allen chose to repeat the official version of events which exonerated Hurst.